Cervator/KubicArk/README.md

 ## Kubic Ark

-A setup for making [ARK: Survival Evolved](https://store.steampowered.com/app/346110/ARK_Survival_Evolved) work in a Kubernetes cluster, with extra conveniences around config files (stored in ConfigMaps) and full *game* cluster setup within the same Kubernetes cluster, sharing config details when able to avoid duplication and hassle.
+A setup for making [ARK: Survival Evolved](https://store.steampowered.com/app/346110/ARK_Survival_Evolved) work in a Kubernetes cluster, with extra conveniences around config files (stored in ConfigMaps) and full *game* cluster setup, sharing config details when able to avoid duplication and hassle.

 An eventual goal is to include automatic server hibernation to keep hosting costs down while using [ChatOps](https://docs.stackstorm.com/chatops/chatops.html) for server maintenance tasks (for instance: asking a bot on Discord to please start up the server hosting map `x` when somebody wants to play there)

 Uses the [Docker image](https://hub.docker.com/r/nightdragon1/ark-docker) from https://github.com/NightDragon1/Ark-docker which in turn uses https://github.com/arkmanager/ark-server-tools for helpful management of the game server installation on Linux.

-**Important:** Has a dependency on the dynamic NFS storage from [KubicGameHosting](https://github.com/Cervator/KubicGameHosting) since the cluster file share must be `ReadWriteMany` access mode for multiple pods to work with it at once.
+**Important:** This project as written has a dependency on the dynamic NFS storage from [KubicGameHosting](https://github.com/Cervator/KubicGameHosting) since the cluster file share must be `ReadWriteMany` access mode for multiple pods to work with it at once.

 Alternatively if you only ever plan on a single server and don't want the cluster share to work (and thus not need to install the custom storage type piece mentioned) you can remove the `storageClassName` and `accessModes` parts of `ark-pvc-shared.yaml` - just beware that running a second server will then fail as it cannot mount the shared volume to a second pod.

 ## Instructions

+Initial creation of a Kubernetes cluster is beyond the scope of this guide, but The Terasology Foundation's setup (used by the author here) can be reviewed at https://github.com/MovingBlocks/Logistics - although that covers a lot more than the sort of basic cluster setup you'd need for ARK.

+Realistically even hosting ARK in a Kubernetes cluster is somewhat overly nerdy and expensive, unless you're bored, have a reason to nerd out, and/or may need to support a larger number of players to where paying per-slot on a typical game host would actually end up more costly.
+Although at that point a bare metal or simple VM server would probably still be easier and cheaper! :-)

-Apply the resources to a target Kubernetes cluster with some attention paid to order (config maps and storage before the statefulset).
-Consider using the included scripts which will work against an `ark` namespace
+To do it the nerdy way: Use the included scripts which will work against an `ark` namespace

 * `./create-ns-and-auth.sh` would create the `ark` namespace and the auth setup (service user, role, and role binding) - just needed once
 * `./start-server.sh gen1` would create the Genesis Part 1 server (and any missing global resources)
 * `./start.server.sh valg` would likewise create Valguero
 * `./stop-server.sh gen1` would delete the Genesis specific resources (but *not* global ones), retaining the map save
 * `./stop-server.sh` would delete *only* global resources, but not servers
-* `./wipe-server.sh valg` does the same as stop but also **wipes** the server map (or the cluster save if used without a server arg)
+* `./wipe-server.sh valg` does the same as stop but also **wipes** the server map (or the cluster save if used without a server arg!)

-As the exposing of servers happen using a NodePort (LoadBalancers are overkill and seemed to break cluster transfers) you need to manually add a firewall rule as well, Google Cloud example:
+As the exposing of servers happen using a NodePort (LoadBalancers are overkill are problematic to get working with UDP traffic) you need to manually add a firewall rule as well, Google Cloud example:

 `gcloud compute firewall-rules create ark-gen1 --allow udp:31011-31013` would prepare the ports for Genesis (except the RCON port, which uses TCP and can be covered separately)

 *Note:* There are placeholder passwords in `ark-server-secrets.yaml` - you'll want to update these _but only locally where you run `kubectl` from_ - don't check your passwords into Git!
+You might also want to change your cluster id if you leave clustering enabled (and especially if you set no password - see below)

+### Connecting to your server

+Find an IP to one of your cluster nodes (the longer lived the better) by using `kubectl get nodes -o wide`, then add the right ####3 port (with the Steam name) from your server set, for instance `31013` for Genesis to get `[IP]:[port]` for the Steam server panel then find games at that address and mark your server as a favorite.
+It should now show up in-game with the favorites filter selected.
+It takes a while for the server to come online (half an hour or even longer first time), you can watch it with `kubectl logs <map-name>-<gibberish>` (adjust accordingly to your pod name, seen with `kubectl get pods`) or execute a status check with something like `kubectl exec arklost-0 -n ark -- arkmanager status`

+Note that over time your external IP may change.
+The Steam server panel actually stores `IP:Port` even if you supply a domain name that points to your IP, so if you originally entered it that way it will _not_ update even if you update the target IP via DNS.
+You'll have to re-add the server at the new IP.

+### Empty password, Epic Crossplay, and Game Cluster travel

+The config by default allows game cluster travel and crossplay between the Steam and Epic versions of ARK, however the default also sets a server password which is _not_ supported with Epic

+With no password Epic crossplay was tested successfully at the very beginning of 2025, as was _game cluster travel_ between maps, which is supported between any servers configured with the same cluster id (set in `ArkManagerCfgCM`) - so you should probably also change that id or you might find yourself clustered with total strangers!

+However, server travel with or without a password can apparently be problematic.
+One case with an empty password set allowed both Steam and Epic to initially connect without entering a password, but if attempting to _travel_ between servers (on Steam, at least) a password prompt on connecting still showed up.
+On simply submitting an empty password an error appeared ("Connection error - Invalid server password (Empty Password Field)") but the character _was_ transferred to the cluster "limbo" space meaning you could go back to the server list, again select the target server (may have to re-select the "Favorites" filter first), and connect - your character then is given the option to spawn on the target map with their inventory and such complete.

+## Technical details

 ### Isolated namespace